GabrielBaiano/personal-library/README.md

     <br>
     <b>About this repository:</b> I do make book files available here, but <b>only</b> if they are free of copyright (Public Domain).
 This repository is dedicated solely to my reading journey.
     <br>
-    <b>Language Note:</b> As I am Brazilian, I mostly read books in Portuguese.
-However, **all reviews here are written in English**.
-Please note that my reviews may naturally reflect the Portuguese translation of the text (which I will always specify).
-When sharing Public Domain book files, I will strive to provide an English version alongside the Portuguese one.
-If I haven't uploaded it yet, or if you think a version in another language is missing, please check the <a href="CONTRIBUTING.md">Contribution Guidelines</a> to see how you can help.
+    <b>Language Note:</b> I'm Brazilian and read mostly in Portuguese, but **reviews are in English** (reflecting the PT-BR edition).
+For Public Domain books, I upload English versions when possible.
+Missing a language?
+Check <a href="CONTRIBUTING.md">how to contribute</a>.
 </p>
 </div>